For Jobseekers

 This is why we’re so focused on offering a complete, unified service that doesn’t revolve around commission.
 We work with both candidates and clients to prioritise a culture match, as this is what leads to long-term, successful relationships.

-When you choose to work with a recruiter, make sure you perform your research just like you would working with any other third party.
+When you choose to work with a recruiter, make sure you perform your research just like you would working with any other third-party.

 5. Don’t limit yourself to online job boards

-Take the time to research companies and consider applying directly to the relevant person if you’ve found the ideal role for you.
+When you’re searching online, take the time to research companies and consider applying directly to the relevant person if you’ve found the ideal role for you.

 6. Create effective application documents